AshisPadhi/git_demo/readme.md

-#Hi i am the manual that can help you.
+# I am manual for your help
-##please use me
+## Use me when you want